 When do you pay closing costs?

-Closing costs are typically paid at the closing of a real estate transaction, which is the final step in the buying or selling process where the title to the property is transferred from the seller to the buyer.
+Closing costs are paid at settlement, the final step in the transaction where the title transfers from seller to buyer.

 Get Started Today